Inie/hello-world/README.md

 # hello-world
-My first repository
+My first repository.
-Alway wanted to code and program.
+I have always wanted to code and program.